Emily Buddle

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-In the midst of her professional interests, Dr. Emily Buddle's spirit thrives in her rural life, adding “farmer” to the many number of hats she wears, overseeing a sheep, beef cattle, and grain business with her husband and “mini farmer”.
-Balancing her academic pursuits and the joys and challenges of farming, she exemplifies the harmonious blend of dedication, innovation, and grounded practicality.
+In the midst of her professional interests, Emily's spirit thrives in her rural life, adding “farmer” to the many number of hats she wears, overseeing a sheep, beef cattle, and grain business with her husband and “mini farmer”.
+While recognising that she cannot "do it all", Emily attempts to balance her academic pursuits and the joys and challenges of farming and motherhood, and hopes to be an example of what it means to be dedicated, innovative and grounded in practicality.

 • Appointments